brightmood/CMinusCompiler/README.md

 Progress
 =========
-    I am working on add built-in functions and while-loop, after which I will publish it as version 1.0.
+    I am working on adding built-in functions and while-loop, after which I will publish it as version 1.0.